 This is a critical time to engage in the field of education in California.
 It is clear that, if we are to narrow the achievement gaps among socioeconomic groups, we need to help all students develop the skills they need to support themselves and be active participants in the future.
 To do so, we need to develop educational practices that are consistently engaging and preparing students to enter a world filled with technology and social change.
 Review our conceptual framework as it represents what we believe about education, teaching and learning.

-Yes, these are difficult times in the public sector with limited budgets and layoffs.
-But please understand that most pink-slipped teachers get rehired by the same district and that there is a large retirement bubble about to hit in the next few years, thereby predicting a critical need for teachers.
 Children begin school each fall looking for the gentle, caring and skilled guidance of the best teachers we can provide.
 Be one of these teachers.
 I hope that you as a prospective student come join us in your pursuit of the fulfilling life of helping students learn and grow.

 Carlos Cuauhtémoc Ayala